edelgrace/edelgrace.me/content/blog/2016-03-06-blogilates-beginners-workout-calendar-2-0-day-19.md

 </div>

   * _Hundred:_ I hate the hundred.
 So much!
 But today I was able to do it from start to finish, I think.
 Or at least, mostly from start to finish.
 I hated every second of it though.
   * _Double Leg Stretch:_ This was kind of a fun move if it didn't hurt my neck so much.
-My neck always hurts whenever we do these ab exercises&#8230; Ugh!
+My neck always hurts whenever we do these ab exercises...
+Ugh!
   * _Barbie Feet:_ I felt a little cute doing this move, haha!
 But don't let the cuteness fool you, it's a bit hard.
 My legs were definitely getting tired.
   * _Reverse Crunch:_ These got my heart pumping!
 I liked doing these a lot AND I could feel the burn.
 My butt kind of hurt afterwards though.
-  * _1-2-3 Crunch:_ Another hard move&#8230; The crunch is what got me.
+  * _1-2-3 Crunch:_ Another hard move...
+The crunch is what got me.
 I have enough trouble doing it without the crunch!
   * _Heel Clicks:_ In hindsight, this is a really easy move but doing it back to back with other moves where I have to lift my shoulders makes it harder than usual!
   * _See Saw Abs:_ I. Could.
 Not.
 Do.
 These!
 Not to save my life.
 So I just opted for reverse crunches during this move.
   * _Helicopters:_ A really nice and easy move!
 It's fun watching Cassey do it.
 Not as fun actually doing it but there's still some fun in it.